 Obviously, this is a complex issue.
-The debate that the New York City guidelines renewed over the risks of drinking while pregnant and preserving a woman’s right to make her own decisions followed the backlash a few months before to the CDC recommendation that women not drink unless they were using contraception.
+The debate that the New York City guidelines renewed over the risks of drinking while pregnant and preserving a woman’s right to make her own decisions followed the backlash a few months before to the CDC recommendation that women avoid drinking unless they were using birth control.
 Some women felt that the CDC was being condescending and interfering in their right to make decisions about how they live their lives.

 Having a drink during pregnancy is a personal decision